boeboe/envoy-wasm-plugins/header-propagator/README.md

 ## Contributing

 Contributions are welcome!
-PR's are encourared.
+PR's are encouraged.

 ## License